The cable Y-raise is a fantastic exercise for the whole shoulder that activates all fibers of the deltoid including front, lateral, and rear delt.

 Before we deep dive into the best Cable Y Raise alternatives.
 We must remember, a cable Y Raise alternative will be able to satisfy the following criteria:

-1. Activate the deltoid muscle groups, which is trained in the Cable Y Raise
+- Activate the deltoid muscle groups, which are trained in the Cable Y Raise

 1. Dumbbell Lateral Raise